 Sassaman first visited Bar Harbor in 1971, and moved there with his wife Susan in 1986.
 She designed, and built much of, their house, which all these years later is mostly finished.
 Their fine son Ezra, a May 2016 graduate of Dickinson College (German major, Phi Beta Kappa, Fulbright scholar), showed up in October 1993.

-Since stopping his travels to become a property owner and doting father in Bar Harbor, the author has passed his time in a variety of ways, including guiding historic walking tours around town, guiding bus tours in Acadia National Park, doing wedding photography, writing documentation for computer design software, and even (before he became disenamored with drunks) a little late-night taxi driving.
+Since stopping his travels to become a property owner and doting father in Bar Harbor, the author has passed his time in a variety of ways, including guiding historic walking tours around town, guiding bus tours in Acadia National Park, doing wedding photography, writing documentation for computer design software, and even (until he became disenamored, trying to do business with people who have been drinking) a little late-night taxi driving.

 Though he doesn’t much like boats, from 2006 through 2012 Sassaman served as primary guide for the Acadia National Park/historic lighthouse boat tour he helped create for the Bar Harbor Whale Watch Company, and has worked occasionally as a tour guide/deckhand for his good friend Diver Ed.

 In three separate journeys from May through mid-October 2014 he took 8,300+ images as official photographer for the America’s Flag project, which visited all 50 states in 70 days on the road.

 He has been the book reviewer, a political cartoonist, and occasional writer for Maine arts magazines including Egg, Over Easy, Face, and the Bar Harbor Squash.
 At the end of the 1990s, he edited and designed the newsletters for Imaginary Road Records, Will Ackerman’s label after the guitarist sold Windham Hill.